 No wonder payday loans are associated with increased likelihood of bank penalty fees, bankruptcy, delinquency on other bills, and bank account closures.

-The Consumer Financial Protection Bureau (CFPB) has issued a draft rule governing these high-cost loans.
+The Consumer Financial Protection Bureau (CFPB) has finalized a rule governing these high-cost loans.

 Car Title and Installment Loans